BRL-CAD/bext/NOTES.md

 # Adding a submodule (using Tcl as an example)

+NOTE:  When testing out new possible dependencies for BEXT, work should be done in a branch first and then merged into main.
+Once part of the main history, we can't remove a dependency repository without breaking bext history - thus, we only want to add dependencies we're actually going to use for implementing live features.
+Exploratory work that might be thrown away is outside of bext's 'main' branch scope.

 ```
 user@linux:~/bext (main) $ cd tcl
 user@linux:~/bext/tcl (main) $ git submodule add -b RELEASE https://github.com/BRL-CAD/tcl.git